tob-asco/seeds/tags.md

    - :cool: "My body is my temple"
    - :cool: for people struggling with mental health
    - :abacus: minimal plans
-   - :abacus: techniques to deal with concrete problematics
+   - :abacus: techniques to deal with a concrete problematic
 5. `minimal workout`
    - :cool: people with time constraints
    - :abacus: stuff like 7-minute workout